antkowiak/cpp_utils/README.md

 csv.h - Utilities for dealing with comma separated values.

+fix_message.h - Utility for quickly retrieving fields from a FIX message string.

 lifetime.h - Utility to benchmark the lifetime of c++ objects in containers.

 table.h - Utility to represent and access data elements in a table/matrix format.